SAFEGUARDING & CHILD PROTECTION POLICY FOR AVECINNA ACADEMY 2017 – 2018

 1.2 Avecinna Academy is committed to safeguarding and promoting the welfare of all its students.
 We believe that:

-- All children and young people have the right to be protected from harm;
+- All children/young people have the right to be protected from harm, abuse and neglect;

-- Children and young people need to be safe and to feel safe in school;
+- That every child has the right to an education and children/young people need to be safe and to feel safe in school;

-- Children and young people need support that matches their individual needs, including those who may have experienced abuse;
+- Children/young people need support that matches their individual needs, including those who may have experienced abuse;

-- All children and young people have the right to speak freely and voice their values and beliefs;
+- All children/young people have the right to express their views, feelings and wishes and voice their own values and beliefs;

-- All children and young people must be encouraged to respect each other’s values and support each other;
+- All children/young people must be encouraged to respect each other’s values and support each other;

-- All children and young have the right to be supported to meet their emotional, and social needs as well as their educational needs – a happy, healthy, sociable child/young person will achieve better educationally;
+- All children/young people have the right to be supported to meet their emotional, and social needs as well as their educational needs – a happy, healthy, sociable child/young person will achieve better educationally;

-- Schools can and do contribute to the prevention of abuse, victimisation, bullying (including homophobic, bi-phobic, trans-phobic and cyber-bullying), exploitation, extreme behaviours, discriminatory views and risk taking behaviours; and
+- Avecinna Academy will contribute to the prevention of abuse, victimisation, bullying (including homophobic, bi-phobic, trans-phobic and cyber-bullying), exploitation, extreme behaviours, discriminatory views and risk taking behaviours; and

 - All staff and visitors have an important role to play in safeguarding children and protecting them from abuse.